So you’re allergic to corn.

 Get a feel for what “clean food” looks like.
-When choosing foods, stay away from items that are commonly waxed such as apples, oranges, cucumbers, and anything else that looks shiny to you, and stay away from items such as potatoes and sweet potatoes that you aren’t sure sprout, as they may have been treated with something corny to keep them from sprouting.
-There are more ways for whole foods to be corny than wax, so if you observe that you react, do some research using the links I’ve provided into how the item could be corny.
+When choosing foods, stay away from items that are commonly waxed such as apples, oranges, cucumbers, and anything else that looks shiny to you.
+Prefer dirty produce over super clean, as citric acid or other preservatives or surfectants could have been added to the wash water.
+Prefer things that are loose rather than packaged- the packaging could be corny, and more handling/processing is more room for contamination.
+Stay away from root vegetables that “usually” sprout such as potatoes and sweet potatoes that you haven’t personally seen sprout, as they may have been treated with a corny “bud inhibitor.”
+There are more ways for whole foods to be corny than what I’ve mentioned, so if you observe that you react, do some research using the links I’ve provided into how the item could be corny.
 It *could* be a new food allergy, but it’s corn so often that it’s important to look into it before taking that food item out of your diet forever.

 Keep eliminating and switching foods until you are reaction-free.
 For the *extremely* reactive folks, sometimes this can mean going down to a list of 20 or fewer safe foods.
 Or 5 or fewer, or 2 or fewer.
 I’m not sure, but I think this happens most often when folks are both very sensitive and multiply allergic and/or have other autoimmune issues going on.
 And when you get down to that kind of sensitivity and immune disaster, *which* foods are safe seems to vary drastically between people as well.
 For me it was eggs and pears.
 I doubt this would work for ANYONE else, as the eggs were corn fed and the pears are a common oral allergy syndrome trigger for people.
 But that’s what it came down to for me as far as what I could tolerate without my throat closing up.
 I now have far more foods than those two items, but I had to just give my body a rest for a while and get a baseline before I could start building back up.